x3DevFivem/x3-docs/x3_docs/topics/Matrix_Default-Config.md

 }

 Config.Vehicles = {
-    [`polexplorer`] = {                            -- Vehicle model name
+    [`police2`] = {                                -- Vehicle model name
-        Distance = 75.0,                           -- Distance from the vehicle to start rendering in the matrix boards MatrixBoards = {                           -- List of all matrix board positions {
+        Distance = 75.0,                           -- Distance from the vehicle to start rendering in the matrix boards MatrixBoards = {                           -- List of all matrix boards {
                 Model = `D3s_Matrix`,              -- Model of the matrix board (see config_matrixboards.lua)
-                Name = 'Rear',                     -- Name of the matrix board as it appears in the menu Offset = vector3(0.0, -2.1, 0.85), -- Position of the matrix board offset from the center of the vehicle Rotation = vector3(0.0, 0.0, 0.0), -- Rotation of the matrix board Togglable = true,                  -- If the matrix board can be toggled on/off VisibleByDefault = true,           -- If the matrix board is visible by default },
+                Name = 'Rear Window',              -- Name of the matrix board as it appears in the menu Offset = vector3(0.0, -1.45, 0.5), -- Position of the matrix board offset from the center of the vehicle Rotation = vector3(0.0, 0.0, 0.0), -- Rotation of the matrix board VisibleByDefault = true,           -- If the matrix board is visible by default },
         }